olegasd123/xrm-vscode/README.md

 ### Bind resources
 - From Explorer: right-click a file or folder → `XRM` → `Bind Resource`.
 - From Command Palette: `XRM: Bind Resource` (uses the active file/folder).
-- The default remote path uses the publisher prefix from the default solution when it matches the local path; you can overwrite it.
+- The default remote path uses the publisher prefix from the selected solution when it matches the local path; you can overwrite it.
 - Bindings are saved to `.vscode/xrm.bindings.json` for team sharing.
 Example:

 ```jsonc